 In as much as you want to maintain a cold environment indoors, especially during those hot summer months, surviving through a little heat will keep your costs down.

-Most residential air conditioning systems will consume a lot of energy when the temperature is dialled down to below 78.
-Estimated have it that dialling your air con down to temperatures below 78 increases power consumption up to 8%.
+Most residential air conditioning systems will consume a lot of energy when the temperature is dialed down to below 78.
+Estimated have it that dialing your air con down to temperatures below 78 increases power consumption up to 8%.

 Say your monthly energy bill is $100, if you can keep the temperature at 78 or above you’ll be able to cut about $8 or more off your bill.

 Also, when completely not necessary, you can live without switching on the air con.

 - Clean the Air Con’s System

 Among the leading cause of high residential air conditioning cost is clogged filters.
 The air con’s filters should be cleaned out at least once monthly particularly in the summer months when it is in high use.

 The air con’s filters tend to get clogged up with dust and other allergens with increased use.
 Clogged filters make the unit work harder to supply cold air, and the result is more energy consumption.

 Cleaning and replacing air filters when needed can help reduce energy costs.

 By implementing one or a combination of these suggested tips, you are sure to keep your residential air conditioning costs low.
 Remember that maintenance goes a long way in keeping your air con system functioning in tip top condition as expected.